kvsanjayraju/Sanjay-Raju-K-V/README.md

 # Sanjay-Raju-K-V
 This is my Github Profile README.
-It shows data, AI and full stack Journey.
+It shows my data, AI and full stack Journey.